In our age of free and easy information, there is far more bullsh*t than useful advice.

 The algorithm, of course, has no idea whether John actually knows what he’s talking about – he doesn’t have to prove the validity of the information he publishes.

-Now take the hundreds of so-called trading “experts” like John, who fill the internet with countless articles teaching textbook concepts that only sound good in theory (but don’t work in practice), and you have the state of online trading education today.
+Now take the thousands of so-called trading “experts” like John, who fill the internet with countless articles teaching textbook concepts that only sound good in theory (but don’t work in practice), and you have the state of online trading education today.